How is cytokinesis in plant cells different from cytokinesis in a... | Channels for Pearson+

 In animal cells, cytokinesis occurs through the formation of a cleavage furrow.
 This is a contractile ring composed of actin and myosin that pinches the cell membrane inward until the cell is divided into two separate cells.

 In plant cells, cytokinesis involves the formation of a cell plate.
-Vesicles from the Golgi apparatus coalesce at the center of the cell, forming a new cell wall that separates the two daughter cells.
+Vesicles from the Golgi apparatus coalesce at the center of the cell, forming a new cell wall that grows outward until it fuses with the existing cell wall, separating the two daughter cells.

-Note that the presence of a cell wall in plant cells necessitates the formation of a cell plate, whereas the flexibility of the animal cell membrane allows for the formation of a cleavage furrow.
+Compare the mechanisms: animal cells use a contractile ring to form a cleavage furrow, while plant cells build a new cell wall starting from the center with a cell plate.

 Watch next